This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Acute delirium is temporary confusion and change in consciousness.
 Consciousness is how alert and aware of your surroundings you are.
 You may have trouble remembering, listening, or doing things you usually do.

-What causes acute delirium?
+What causes or increases my risk for acute delirium?

 - Illness or injury